A Quick Intro to Tap Handles

-There are a number or national and international companies that make generic and custom tap handles Many of them can help brewers design complex tap handles and may even have manufacturing plants overseas to assist with large scale production.
+There are a number of national and international companies that make generic and custom tap handles Many of them can help brewers design complex tap handles and may even have manufacturing plants overseas to assist with large-scale production.

 Here are a few national and international custom beer tap handle manufacturers:

 AJS Tap Handles – https://www.beer-taphandles.com/ – United States